 Using Nokia N9 in Korea

-It’s been almost 3 months since I started using a Nokia N9 as my secondary phone, which is a Linux based smart phone released by Nokia on October 2011.
-In this post, I will introduce what Nokia N9 is and how to use it in Korea, because it adopts an open source mobile platform which means that anyone can be involved with the project.
+It’s been almost 3 months since I started using a Nokia N9 as my secondary phone, which is a Linux-based smartphone released by Nokia in October 2011.
+In this post, I will introduce what the Nokia N9 is and how to use it in Korea, because it adopts an open source mobile platform, which means that anyone can get involved with the project.

 Nokia N9

-Unfortunately, N9 is the first and last MeeGo phone, but it seems to be close to the Maemo platform, because it uses Qt as the UI framework and the Debian package system.
-In addition, N9 is the first mobile phone to embrace WebKit2 which supports the multi-process model, so you can build WebKit for Nokia N9.
+Unfortunately, the N9 is the first and last MeeGo phone, but it seems to be close to the Maemo platform, because it uses Qt as the UI framework and the Debian package system.
+In addition, the N9 is the first mobile phone to embrace WebKit2, which supports the multi-process model, so you can build WebKit for the Nokia N9.

 Korean Support

-Actually, I had been having trouble with using N9 because it doesn’t support Korean language officially, so there is no Korean keyboard and Korean fonts by default.
-Fortunately, a Nokia Korean engineer developed a Hangul keyboard and its debian package with Korean fonts.
+Actually, I had been having trouble using the N9 because it does not officially support the Korean language, so there is no Korean keyboard or Korean fonts by default.
+Fortunately, a Nokia Korean engineer developed a Hangul keyboard and a Debian package with Korean fonts.
 I think he might have worked on this in his free time.
 I am very grateful for his efforts.
-You can find the source code of the Korean keyboard from Gitorious.
+You can find the source code of the Korean keyboard on Gitorious.

 N9 User Group in Korea